 Plus size models’ entrance into the fashion industry brought hope that body diversity in mainstream media sources was finally happening.
 Unfortunately, this has barely scratched the surface of body diversity.
-The problematic issue that hasn’t been spoken about too much, is the ‘preferred’ plus size body type that has emerged in the media or on online shopping websites.
-Ashley Graham is a talented model and body positive activist, but she still fits the socially acceptable hour glass body type.
-When plus size models look more like Tess Holliday, they are met with accusations of supporting an unhealthy lifestyle by promoting obesity.
+The problematic issue that hasn’t been spoken about too much, is the ‘preferred’ plus-size body type that has emerged in the media or on online shopping websites.
+Ashley Graham is a talented model and body positive activist, but she still fits the socially acceptable hourglass body type.
+When plus-size models look more like Tess Holliday, they are met with accusations of supporting an unhealthy lifestyle by promoting obesity.

-There is a genuine lack of body diversity within the plus size fashion industry.
-Plus size fashion is an industry that was once progressive, but fashion designers are too guilty of eliminating many types of plus size bodies from accessibility to fashion that is on trend.
+It’s becoming apparent that only a small minority feel represented, throwing the spotlight onto a genuine lack of body diversity, not only within the plus-size fashion, but across the entire fashion industry.
+Plus-size fashion is an industry that was once progressive, but fashion designers are also guilty of eliminating many types of plus-size bodies from accessibility to fashion that is on trend.
 Fashion brands like ASOS and Torrid are ahead of the rest with inclusive lines that show you can be the best dressed in the room and be plus size.